Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 #### TCSPC histogramm [2]

-In this section a fluorescence intensity decay profile histogramm is represented.
-The x-axis of the TCSPC histogram represents the time intervals following a laser pulse used to excite the sample.
-Each interval correlates with a certain delay after the excitation pulse, and it is within these slices of time that the photon counts are recorded.
-On the y-axis, you will find the number of photon events detected, which effectively measures the intensity of fluorescence at each time interval.
-The data plotted in the histogram spans across the period of the laser pulse.
-This means that the photon detection is synchronized with the periodicity of the laser.
-From the negative exponential curve of the histogram, you can deduce the fluorescence lifetime of the sample.
-By default the histogramm represents the cumulative of each point in the sample, so the represented curve will be linear.
+This section displays a fluorescence intensity decay profile histogram.
+The x-axis shows time intervals after a laser pulse excites the sample, with each interval indicating a delay time for photon count recording.
+The y-axis represents detected photon events, reflecting fluorescence intensity at each interval.
+The data covers the laser pulse period, synchronizing photon detection with the laser's periodicity.
+The histogram's negative exponential curve indicates the sample's fluorescence lifetime.
+Typically, the histogram cumulatively represents each sample point, resulting in a linear curve.
 <br>

 <div align="center">